Generic Name: oseltamivir (os el TAM ih veer)

-It is dangerous to purchase oseltamivir on the Internet or from vendors outside of the United States.
+It is dangerous to purchase oseltamivir on the Internet or outside the United States.
 The sale and distribution of medicines outside the U.S. does not comply with safe-use regulations of the Food and Drug Administration (FDA).
 These medications may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
 Samples of "Tamiflu" purchased on the Internet have been found to contain cloxacillin, a type of antibiotic that can have dangerous side effects in people who are allergic to penicillin.
-For more information, contact the U.S. Food and Drug Administration (FDA) or visit www.fda.gov/buyonlineguide.

 Oseltamivir may also be used for purposes not listed in this medication guide.

 Oseltamivir should not be used in place of getting a yearly flu shot.
-The Centers for Disease Control recommends an annual flu shot to help protect you each year from new strains of influenza virus.
+The Centers for Disease Control (CDC) recommends an annual flu shot to help protect you each year from new strains of influenza virus.
 You can get a flu shot even while using oseltamivir.

 You should not use oseltamivir if you are allergic to it.

 heart disease or chronic lung disease;